HarryCordewener/TelnetNegotiationCore/README.md

 This project is intended to be a library that implements basic telnet functionality.
 This is done with an eye on MUDs at this time, but may improve to support more terminal capabilities as time permits.

+At this time, this repository is in a rough state and does not yet implement some common modern code standards.

 ## Support
 | RFC                                         | Description                        | Supported  | Comments           |
 | ------------------------------------------- | ---------------------------------- |------------| ------------------ |